idiap/bob/doc/TutorialsPerformance.rst

 DET
 ===

-A DET curve can be drawn using commands such as the ones for the ROC curve:
+A DET curve can be drawn using similar commands such as the ones for the ROC curve:

 .. doctest::